surveycto/translation-tables/README.md

 This repo contains translations for SurveyCTO components.
 Each table contains all the strings that can appear in the UI, translated into a particular language.
 Each language needs its own table.

+> **Please note:** while the English table in this repo is complete, the other tables in this repo are still being translated, and should not be used.
+Those terms which *have* been translated into languages other than English have mostly been translated using Google Translate, and have not yet been verified by a native speaker.

 ## Table structure

 Each translation table is stored as a UTF-8 CSV file with up to 6 columns: